evanalyticsalex/Healthcare_Reporting_Infrastructure_V1/README.md

-# MyTomorrows
+# MyTomorrows (private mode)
-A case study for a scalable and secure clinet reporting for a growing patient Advocacy
+A case study for scalable and secure client reporting for a growing Patient Advocacy Group

+---

 # Task 1 - Client-Facing Report for UnitedHealthcare
-# MODELLING

 ## Summary of the Assignment